 What About Fractures?

 Some speculate the supplement may help bones heal faster after they are fractured.
-The evidence for stems mostly from the early 1960s.
+The evidence stems from the early 1960s.
 In a more recent study of 8 dogs, researchers broke the right forelimb of dogs to create a fracture (I know, very cruel!).
 Dogs given the supplement healed their fractures faster than those not given it.

 See the BPC 157 review.